lqez/flasky/README.md

         def post(self, slug=None):
             if slug:
-                return "I didn't write about %s." % slug
+                return "I hadn't had a chance to write about %s." % slug
             else:
                 return "What did you expect from me?
-Ummmm.. like a list of blog posts?"
+Ummmm... like a list of blog posts?"

 CONVERTING RULES